Bile, Odesa Oblast: History

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-On 24 February, 2022, during the 2022 Russian invasion of Ukraine, Snake Island was attacked and virtually all the infrastructure on the village was destroyed.
+On 24 February 2022, during the Russian invasion of Ukraine, Snake Island was attacked and virtually all the infrastructure of the village was destroyed.
 Furthermore, the thirteen Ukrainian border guards defending the island were captured as prisoners of war by the Russian forces.
-Later on 30 June, 2022, Russian forces withdrew from Snake Island following a heavy Ukrainian bombardment campaign.
+On 30 June of the same year, Russian forces withdrew from Snake Island following a heavy Ukrainian bombardment campaign.